rjagerman/glint/README.md

 The parameter server is designed to be ran stand alone as a separate java process.

 The first thing you have to do is configure the parameter server for your cluster.
 The default configuration is sufficient for running a simple localhost test.
 An example configuration can be found in [src/main/resources/glint.conf](src/main/resources/glint.conf).
 Most importantly you would want to set the master's hostname and port.
-This makes it so every parameter server and client interface knows where to find the master node.
+This ensures that every parameter server and client interface knows where to find the master node.

 After having created a `.conf` file we can run a master and multiple parameter servers: